Comply DP

 This report is not legal advice.
 It does not constitute a legal compliance assessment, audit, or certification under any law.

 The findings reflect the state of publicly accessible content at the time of scanning.
-Companies update their policies regularly — scores may change.
+Companies update their policies regularly — results may change.

 2. The check library

-97 scored checks across 10 categories, each mapped directly to a specific provision of:
+41 disclosure checks across 5 categories, each mapped directly to a specific provision of:

 Each check has: